 IMPORTANT NOTE: Propane gas conversion kits must be installed to convert units to propane gas.
-Contact distributor or refer to the specification sheet for your model for the correct LP conversion kit(s).
+Refer to the gas piping section for the correct LP kit for conversion.

 All propane gas equipment must conform to the safety standards of the National Board of Fire Underwriters (See NBFU Manual 58).

 For satisfactory operation, propane gas supply pressure must be within 9.7 - 10.3 inches W.C. at the manifold with all gas appliances in operation.
 Maintaining proper gas pressure depends on three main factors:

-- 1. Vaporization rate, which depends on (a) temperature of the liquid, and (b) wetted surface area of the container or containers. - 2.
+- Vaporization rate, which depends on (a) temperature of the liquid, and (b) wetted surface area of the container or containers. - 2.
 Proper pressure regulation. - Pressure drop in lines between regulators, and between second stage regulator and the appliance.
 Pipe size required will depend on length of pipe run and total load of all appliances.